-Three-Way Match: The invoice, purchase order, and receiving information all match in PeopleSoft's Accounts Payable.
+Three-Way Match: The invoice, purchase order, and receiving information all match in Accounts Payable.
 (Financial term)

 Time Administrator: A person who reviews, clears up exceptions, and enrolls employees in Time and Labor.
 (Time and Labor term)

-Time Approver: A person who reviews and approves payable time in PeopleSoft on a weekly basis.
+Time Approver: A person who reviews and approves payable time on a weekly basis.
+The Time Approver may request that time reporters make corrections.
 (Time and Labor term)

 Time Manager: A person who enters time for a group of employees.
 (Time and Labor term)